 By hook or by crook I had to finish the damned thing and get away

 By early 1983 I was, at long last, working flat out.
 At night I wrote; at noon I delivered a sheaf to my typist, Stephanie, and she handed a sheaf back to me; in the afternoon I corrected it; at night I wrote some more.
 I hardly had time to eat and I was running hither and thither like a lunatic.
 By the time I’d handed in my thesis and managed to get a couple of job interviews I was pushing 30 and pretty well skint.
 Then came my viva: a gruesome meeting of minds with my two distinguished examiners, conducted in academic dress: one of them had never examined a thesis while the other had never passed one.
 The inquisitors decided to “refer” mine over a few minor infractions.
 My supervisor was furious and made a complaint.
 But I had to rewrite two paragraphs (I can’t remember what they were about) and have it retyped, photocopied and rebound, and then resubmitted.
-I could ill afford the expense, and it took me six months to get round to it.
+I could ill afford the expense, and it took me a year to get round to it.
 I felt quite sorry for myself.
 But whatever.

 Post-graduate study may be the hardest thing I have ever done, although that is not saying a lot.
 It’s not the thousands of hours of research and the laborious writing process; it’s the fact that you have to do it on your own.
 The people who are doing what you’re doing aren’t part of your team.
 If anything, they are in competition with you.
 Some people might love it, but I wasn’t one of them.